Skip to main content

 Theatre and Dance Performance and Production Opportunities

-The Department of Theatre and Dance produces undergraduate productions throughout the academic year.
-These productions range in scale from student directed “black box” productions to full-scale faculty directed undergraduate productions on the main stage.
-Every effort is made to provide a faculty directed opportunity for undergraduates each quarter.
+The Department of Theatre and Dance produces numerous productions throughout the academic year.
+These productions range in scale from student directed “black box” productions to full-scale faculty directed productions on the main stage.

 Studio Projects

-Studio projects are independent productions that are produced by students in department space.
+Studio projects or LABs are independent productions that are produced by students in department space.
 Students may submit proposals for studio projects one quarter in advance to the production manager.
 The studio project policy is subject to revision on a quarterly basis.
-Please check at the front desk for details and deadlines.
+Please check your inbox for quarterly details and deadlines.

 Undergraduate Audition Policy

 Undergraduates are encouraged to audition for all shows produced in the department.
 Auditions are typically held in the quarter preceding the staging of a production.
-Audition announcements will be posted on the bulletin board in the lobby of Galbraith Hall.
+Audition announcements will be emailed to the theatre and dance listserv.
 Undergraduates who have completed or are currently enrolled in TDAC 1, Introduction to Acting are eligible to audition.
-Qualified undergraduates may audition for roles in graduate productions as they are available.

 Annual Dance Concerts